 - 1 There may not be sufficient fuel in the vehicle's tank.
 Add fuel to the vehicle. - 1 The engine may be flooded.
-Try to restart the engine once more following correct starting procedures. (→P. 122) - 1 There may be a malfunction in the engine immobilizer system. (→P. 75) - The starter motor turns over slowly, the interior lights and headlights are dim, or the horn does not sound or sounds at a low volume
+Try to restart the engine once more following correct starting procedures. (→P. 127) - 1 There may be a malfunction in the engine immobilizer system. (→P. 78) - n The starter motor turns over slowly, the interior lights and headlights are dim, or the horn does not sound or sounds at a low volume n The starter motor does not turn over (vehicles with smart key system).